 Select the infusion method

-Fresh or dry plantain leaves?
+Use Fresh plantain leaves or dry ones?

 I suggest you select plantain oil of organic quality and my trusted source is Mountain rose herbs.

-10 SECRET USES OF PLANTAIN OIL
+12 USES OF PLANTAIN OIL

 What infused oil do you use the most?